 away | away.

 - 10 sick in tired | sickantired

 first edition, second printing, all of the above errors were corrected.

-jacket is first edition, third state (so you already know we won't be
+jacket is first edition, third state.

 helpful bit of actual facts: first state (April 1925) has the lower case